greenelab/covid19-review/content/95-ismms-himc-appendix.md

 beneficial host immune responses, which would need further design and validation.

+#### Significance

-**Significance**: This study identified structural ACE2 mutants that have potential to serve as therapeutics in the treatment of SARS-CoV-2 upon further testing and validation.
+This study identified structural ACE2 mutants that have potential to serve as therapeutics in the treatment of SARS-CoV-2 upon further testing and validation.

+#### Credit

+*This review was undertaken by Katherine Lindblad and Tamar Plitt as part of a project by students, postdocs and faculty at the Immunology Institute of the Icahn School of Medicine, Mount Sinai.*

 ### Heat inactivation of serum interferes with the immunoanalysis of antibodies to SARS-CoV-2

+Hu et al. *medRxiv*. [@doi:10.1101/2020.03.12.20034231]

 #### Keywords